justicemerrick/alx-low_level_programming/0x14-bit_manipulation/README.md

-This is a readme of the 0x14.
-C - Bit manipulation project
+This is my README.md file for 0x14-bit_manipulation